-In setting up the A53350 system, either vertical or horizontal polarization can be used, as long as polarization is the same at both ends of each link.
-It is essential that the two antennas at both ends of one RF link have the same polarization.
+In setting up the A53325 system, either vertical or horizontal polarization can be used, as long as polarization is the same at both ends of each link.
+For any given pair of line-of-sight antennas, it is essential that they both have the same polarization.
 Differences in polarization among antennas - called "cross-polarization" - can reduce signal considerably.